Download the fact sheets:

 - Upper Grand District School Board (PDF, 2 Pages, 147 KB)

 - Wellington Catholic District School Board (PDF, 2 Pages, 147 KB)

 What is an e-cigarette?

-An e-cigarette is a battery-operated device that changes a liquid chemical (e-juice) into a vapour that can be inhaled.
+An e-cigarette is a battery-operated device that changes a liquid chemical (e-juice) into an aerosol that can be inhaled.
 This is often called vaping.
-E-cigarettes are also known as e-cigs, e-hookahs, vapes, vape pens, mods, and tank systems.
-E-cigarette products can also be used to deliver marijuana and other illicit drugs.
+E-cigarettes are also known as e-cigs, e-hookahs, vapes, vape pens, mods and tank systems.
+E-cigarettes come in many shapes and sizes.
+Some are made to look like regular cigarettes, cigars or pipes (i.e., cigalikes).
+Others resemble everyday items such as pens and USB sticks (i.e., vape pens and pod vapes).
+Advance tank systems are larger box-like or tubular devices.
+E-cigarette products can also be used to deliver cannabis and other drugs.

 How common are e-cigarettes?

 E-cigarette use among youth and young adults is increasing.
 In Wellington-Dufferin-Guelph, 20% of grade 7 and 10 students reported using an e-cigarette in the past year.
 Grade 10 students were more likely to report using an e-cigarette (39%) than grade 7 students (4%).

 Pod vapes are becoming increasingly popular among youth.
 This is a concern as these products have high concentrations of nicotine and appealing product designs.